mprewitt/AI-ResizeToArtBounds/README.md

 This is a script for Adobe Illustrator.
 The purpose of the script is to fix the common problem affecting many Adobe Illustrator files where the artboard is much larger than the art.
 This causes the preview to be tiny in applications and operating systems that base their prevew on the artboard size.
 See "before and after" example images below.

 The script **ResizeToArtBounds** resizes the artboard of the open document to the size of the artwork (technically, the "art bounds" plus some padding).
-There is also a second script, **BatchResizeToArtBounds**, that prompts for a folder, and resizes the artboards for all Illustrator *.ai files in that folder.
+There is also a second script, **BatchResizeToArtBounds**, that prompts for a folder, and resizes the artboards for all Illustrator files in that folder.

-(The **ResizeToArtBounds** script can also fix the same problem in [other types of files opened in Adobe Illustrator](https://helpx.adobe.com/illustrator/kb/supported-file-formats-illustrator.html), such as EPS, SVG, WMF, etc. I am researching adding the same feature to the batch script.)
+(The script can also fix the same problem in [other types of files opened in Adobe Illustrator](https://helpx.adobe.com/illustrator/kb/supported-file-formats-illustrator.html), such as EPS, SVG, WMF, etc. This is a new feature, so please use with caution.)

 How to Install
 ===